top of page

 What Is Osteoarthritis?

-Osteoarthritis is a condition that involves gradual changes to the cartilage and surrounding structures within a joint.
-Cartilage helps joints move smoothly and absorb forces during movement, and changes to this tissue may influence how the joint moves or tolerates load.
+Osteoarthritis is a common joint condition involving gradual changes to the cartilage and surrounding structures within a joint.
+Cartilage is the smooth tissue that helps joints glide, absorb force, and tolerate movement.
+When cartilage changes occur, the joint may become more sensitive to load, compression, repetitive movement, or prolonged inactivity.

 • Joint stiffness, especially after rest or inactivity